© Stadt Höxter, Thomas Hampel

 • Höxter

 The Catholic parish church had a predecessor building in Nicolaistraße.
-This was a single-nave hall church situated directly on the city wall, which was probably built in the first half of the 12th century.
+This was a single-nave hall church located directly on the city wall, which was probably built in the first half of the 12th century.
 The neighbouring Nicolaitor also served as a bell tower.

 The old church was demolished in 1767/68.

-The present altar was made by Master Schwarze in 1782 and financed from the estate of the then dean.
+The current altar was made by Master Schwarze in 1782 and financed from the estate of the then dean.
 At the end of the 19th century, the church was extended in the neo-Romanesque style.

 Marktstraße 19